ADMIcloud/www/docs/source/SetUpHadoop.rst

     tar xzf jdk-8u91-linux-x64.tar.gz

-Set the following environment variables (you can set the variables in the .bashrc file).
-You can use the following command to open and edit the .bashrc file.
-We also need to install vim editor to edit the files.
+Set the following environment variables (you can set the variables in the ~/.bashrc file).
+You can use the following command to open and edit the ~/.bashrc file.

 .. code-block:: bash

-    sudo apt-get install vim
     vim ~/.bashrc

 Add the the following lines to the end of the code: